itzg/docker-minecraft-server/elasticsearch/README.md

     docker run ... -e NAME=VALUE ... itzg/elasticsearch

+Since Docker's `-e` settings are baked into the container definition, this image provides an extra feature to change any of the settings below for an existing container.
+Either create/edit the file `env` in the `/conf` volume mapping or edit within the running container's context using:

+    docker exec -it CONTAINER_ID vi /conf/env

+replacing `CONTAINER_ID` with the container's ID or name.

+The contents of the `/conf/env` file are standard shell

+    NAME=VALUE

+entries where `NAME` is one of the variables described below.

 ## Cluster Name

 If joining a pre-existing cluster, then you may need to specify a cluster name